fniephaus/alfred-vmcontrol/README.md

 #### VirtualBox icon
 Oracle Corporation has released this image under GPLv2 license.
 A copy of license agreement can be found [here](https://www.virtualbox.org/browser/vbox/trunk/COPYING).

-#### Parallels icon
-The Parallels Desktop logo is a trademark of [Parallels Holdings, Ltd](http://www.parallels.com/) and is used in this project under a claim of fair use.